awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 ### General

 #### Which dashboards are available for installation?
-We have several dashboards- CUDOS, KPI, CID, Compute Optimizer, Trusted Advisor (TAO) and Trends, Full documentation can be found [here](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/#cost-intelligence-dashboard-cid)
+We have several dashboards: CUDOS, KPI, CID, Compute Optimizer, Trusted Advisor (TAO) and Trends.
+Full documentation can be found [here](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/)

 #### How can I install Cloud Intelligent Dashboards?